nolanwinsman/UndergradJobHuntHandbook/docs/programming_outside_of_school.md

 ### What Development to do Outside of School to Increase your Hireability

+Okay so I know I just went on a massive rant that you should do whatever programming is most fun for you, there is also an argument for developing more corporate and hireable skills.
+One thing I notice somewhat commonly with undergrads is they fixate on learning things that probably aren't worth their time.
+For instance, let's say you type at an average speed.
+You think to yourself "programmers code super fast.
+I should focus on typing faster."
+So you spend your freetime grinding [SpongeBob SquarePants Typing](https://spongebob.fandom.com/wiki/SpongeBob_SquarePants_Typing) and [Typing of the Dead](https://en.wikipedia.org/wiki/The_Typing_of_the_Dead).
+Now if you think playing these games and typing faster is a ton of fun then go for it, but if you think it will increase the odds you'll get hired, you're playing yourself.
+A wise professor once told me "You spend more time thinking than programming."

+It could be worthwile to learn something that's useful to people like webdev, database, backend, game development, automated testing.
+Things that might not be the most exciting to learn on your own but make you a valuable assset.

 ### Project Ideas

 If you do strictly want to program whatever looks most impressive on your resume (I do not recommend this), then here are a few things you can do.